 Facebook harvests a lot of your data for internal use, but it’s also no stranger to data breaches that expose your information to the public.
 Many of us know it doesn’t have a stellar privacy record, but the actual scale of all its leaks is astonishing.

-Let’s take a look at all the user data that Facebook has exposed.
+Let’s take a look at ten times Facebook has exposed user data.

 [Know your privacy risks.
 Sign up for the ExpressVPN Blog Newsletter.]